Puntalytics/Puntalytics.github.io/fantasy.md

 ## Section 2: Punter Fantasy Tiers But Only If You Use Our Scoring Don’t @ Us

 ### Tier 1a: Blue-chip talent
+#### Grade: absolutely draft

 *In 2020, **Bailey** and **Dickson** averaged a full PPG better than any other punter, and there’s no reason to think that trend should stop in 2021.
+They're starting caliber, and if they're still on the board when you've got all or most of a lineup picked, snatch them up.
+You won't regret it[^1].
 These two are the Travis Kelces of punters.*

+[^1]: The Punt Runts take no responsibility if you do, in fact, regret it.

 |Rank |Punter             | 2020  ppg| 2020 Rank |
 |:-    |:-----------------|:-----|:--|